Odinist Community of Spain – Ásatrú: History

 Under the influence of Christensen's group, Ernesto ("Ernust") García and Isabel Rubio founded the Spanish Odinist Circle (Circulo Odinista Español) in Spain in 1981.
 Christensen gave her blessing to this organisation, and recognized it in the year of its founding.
 It later broadened into the Odinist Community of Spain – Ásatrú (Comunidad Odinista de España – Ásatrú.
 Since 2007, the organisation has also used the name "European Odinist Circle" (Círculo Odinista Europeo), after years of broader promotion of Odinism, and a shift back toward a focus on Odinism over Ásatrú and Vanatrú.
 The Europeo name is especially used by local congregations who are outside Spain or Spanish-speaking areas of Spain.

 In 2006 the COE began a campaign against the destruction of an archaeological site in the ancient capital of the Visigoths, Toledo.
 Pressure was applied by COE, among others, on Jose Maria Barreda, who was then the local president of the autonomous community of Castile–La Mancha, and the site was preserved, containing the remains of a Visigothic settlement, which has since been declared a national monument.

 COE went from being simply a cultural organisation to a religious institution officially recognized by the Spanish government, in 2007, under the name of Comunidad Odinista de España-Asatru, allowing them to perform "legally binding civil ceremonies" (weddings).
-COE has been the fourth Odinist and Asatruar religious organisation to have been recognized with official status in the world, after organisations in Iceland, Norway and Denmark.
-While no such recognition is necessary in some countries, including the United States (where pagan weddings have been performed for many decades at least), in many jurisdictions, especially in predominantly Catholic countries or those with a state religion, this sort of official sanction can be very difficult to earn.